yudduy/zero_order_rnn/README.md

 ---

 ## 5. Notes on Table 1 results
-Table 1 was incorrectly copied from a stale table so these values in incorrect.
-You will observe far **faster** distributed throughput.
-Here are the udpated times per step results you should expect.
-The table below aggregates the latest step time measured on PyTorch 2.4.0+cu121 and the distributed are on 8 GPUs vs. 10 as incorrectly specified in the paper.
+You will observe far **faster** distributed training with more modern GPUs like A100s or H100s at larger model sizes.
+Here are the udpated times per step results you should expect measured on PyTorch 2.4.0+cu121 and the distributed are on 8 GPUs.

 | # Params | 100 k | 1 M | 10 M | 100 M | 1.1 B |
 |----------|------:|----:|-----:|------:|------:|